NBA Playgrounds Review

 NBA Playgrounds 7

-It has been quite some time since arcade sports video games were king, as the popularity of simulation style games, such as the NBA 2K series continues to rise.
-At one point in history, all major sports including basketball, baseball, hockey, etc. all featuring intense multiplayer arcade experiences.
+It has been quite some time since arcade sports video games were king, as the popularity of simulation-style games, such as the NBA 2K series, continues to rise.
+At one point in history, all major sports including basketball, baseball, hockey, etc., all featured intense multiplayer arcade experiences.
 Without a doubt, NFL Blitz and NBA Jam were the cream of the crop, evolving past life in the arcades and flooding home consoles with multiple versions and sequels.
 Since the original title, there have been games that have taken the sport into new directions, be it having NBA all-stars playing pickup games in the streets or attempting to take the NBA Jam franchise into the third dimension.
 With EA still trying to compete with 2K, they have been neglecting one of the best franchises of all time, and thankfully Saber Interactive has taken up the mantle with NBA Playgrounds.

 As you perform actions on the court, your Lottery Pick meter charges up.
-Spectacular dunks and alley oops are worth more than standard three-point shots, but once filled, it will rotate between any power-ups that you have unlocked.
-From unlimited stamina, a lightning shot (closest representation of being on fire from NBA Jam), a sped-up shot clock for your opponent, and more, these power-ups could truly turn the tides of a match.
-The random nature of them can work against you as well, especially when attempting to complete the game’s single-player tour mode.
+Spectacular dunks and alley-oops are worth more than standard three-point shots, but once filled, it will rotate between any power-ups that you have unlocked.
+From unlimited stamina, a lightning shot (closest representation of being "on fire" from NBA Jam), a sped-up shot clock for your opponent, and more, these power-ups could truly turn the tide of a match.
+The random nature of them can work against you as well, especially when attempting to complete the game's single-player tour mode.
 Here, it seems like the AI always gets the best power-ups, while the game works against you.

 Simply Put

-NBA Playground feels straight out of the 90s arcade scene, with crazy maneuvers, and fast-paced two-on-two NBA action.
-The dueling commentators do make the occasional cringe worthy joke, that sadly will get repeated throughout the match based on the players competing.
-Saber has proven they are willing to improve the online experience and with regular content updates, NBA Playgrounds could keep fans clamoring for this type of arcade sports game playing for quite some time.
+NBA Playgrounds feels straight out of the '90s arcade scene, with crazy maneuvers and fast-paced two-on-two NBA action.
+The dueling commentators do make the occasional cringe-worthy joke that sadly will get repeated throughout the match based on the players competing.
+Saber has proven they are willing to improve the online experience, and with regular content updates, NBA Playgrounds could keep fans clamoring for this type of arcade sports game playing for quite some time.

 More Reviews on SelectButton